-Of course, addiction and its consequences are also a sign of fentanyl abuse but a family may have a harder time detecting the signs of addiction.
 In most cases, addiction is accompanied by a deterioration in personal integrity.
-It takes many unethical or criminal acts to maintain an addiction over time, either expenditure of large amount of personal money or thefts, prescription fraud, doctor-shopping or other crimes, to get the drugs that are needed.
-A fentanyl addict normally has secrets from most or all of the people he (or she) encounters on a regular basis.
-If the thefts are from a workplace, as often happens, then he will be living a secret life while at work.
+It takes many unethical or criminal acts to maintain an addiction over time—either expenditure of large amounts of personal money or thefts, prescription fraud, doctor-shopping or other crimes, to get the drugs that are needed.
+A fentanyl addict normally has secrets from most or all of the people they encounter regularly.
+If the thefts are from a workplace, as often happens, they will be living a secret life while at work.
 Hospitals, pharmacies and nursing homes are often the sites of fentanyl theft by desperate employees.

-Recovering from Fentanyl Addiction at a Narconon Rehab
+Recovering from Opioid Addiction at a Narconon Rehab

-The Narconon drug and alcohol rehab program in fifty locations around the world has developed a humane way of helping a person through withdrawal, and then taking them all the way to lasting sobriety.
+The Narconon drug and alcohol rehab program located around the world has developed a humane way of helping a person through withdrawal and then taking them all the way to lasting sobriety.

-If a person does not need weaning or medical detox, he can safely and tolerably come off his drugs in the Withdrawal Unit at a Narconon rehab facility.
-Each person is immediately given generous doses of nutritional supplements that help alleviate the worst of the body's reactions to withdrawal.
-A person coming into a rehab is normally in a terribly depleted condition, and these supplements begin the rebuilding process.
+If a person does not need weaning or medical detox, he can safely and tolerably come off his drugs through in the Withdrawal unit at a Narconon center.
+Each person is immediately given generous doses of nutritional supplements that help alleviate the worst of the body’s reactions to withdrawal.
+A person coming into a rehab is normally in a severely depleted condition, and these supplements begin the rebuilding process.
 They also assist the body in starting to eliminate the toxicity that exists from the drugs that were used.

-There are a number of methods and exercises that help a person both mentally and physically during withdrawal.
-Specific supplements can help with diarrhea or vomiting, or other symptoms.
-Assists are like gentle, focused massages and help relieve physical pain and mental anxiety.
-Objective exercises calm a person's mind and enable him to direct his attention toward recovery and future, not pain and past.
+A number of methods and exercises have been developed that help a person both mentally and physically during withdrawal.
+Specific supplements can help with diarrhea, vomiting or other symptoms.
+Assists are simple and gentle procedures that help relieve physical pain and mental anxiety.
+Objective exercises calm a person’s mind and enable him to direct his attention toward recovery and the future and get attention off pain and the past.
 Those going through this process often remark on how manageable this withdrawal procedure is.

 This is followed by an innovative detoxification step.
 Opiate abusers experience a mental fog from using these drugs (as do users of many drugs).
 Drug residues that are not fully eliminated from the body can cause this fog to persist, even long after drugs are discontinued.
-The Narconon New Life Detoxification Program combines sauna, exercise and nutrition to activate the body's ability to flush these residual toxins out.
+The Narconon New Life Detoxification combines sauna, exercise and nutrition to activate the body’s ability to flush out these residual toxins.
 The result is clearer thinking and an improved outlook on life.
-Most people also state that their cravings for drugs are greatly reduced.
-Some people even say these cravings are gone.
+Most people also state that their cravings for drugs are greatly reduced or eliminated altogether.

 Life Skills Must Then be Restored

-A person who wishes to stay sober for the long haul must then overcome a mental or psychological need for drugs.
+A person who wishes to stay drug-free for the long haul must then overcome a mental or psychological need for drugs.
 This means building the skills to deal with life as it is, without hiding or trying to escape.
 This is the final phase of the Narconon program.
-A series of life skills courses followed by practice in applying these principles helps a person over this hurdle.

-The result is that seven out of ten graduates from the Narconon program find lasting sobriety after they go home.
 Learn how this program can help someone you love recover from an addiction that may seem hopeless.
-Call 1-800-775-8750 today.